girama13/exploration-docs/hadoop-installation-on-wsl/README.md

-# How To Install Hadoop
+# How To Install Hadoop on WSL
 The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.

 ## Prerequisite